Introducing `rep` & `ren`: A New Approach to Command-Line Find & Replace, and Renaming

 They share a similar design in two ways:

-1. Standard input determines what should be changed. rep takes grep-formatted text via standard input to determine which lines to change, and ren takes a single file per line to determine which files to rename.
+reptakesgrep-formatted text via standard input to determine which lines to change, andrentakes a single file per line to determine which files to rename. - A preview of the resulting diff is printed to standard output by default.
+By default,

 Origin Story